Bitcoin soars to historic high

 Date

-(MENAFN) Bitcoin’s price surged past $94,000 on Wednesday, marking a new milestone.
-Analysts attribute the recent rise to reports that US President-elect Donald Trump's social media company is in negotiations to acquire the crypto platform Bakkt.
-As of 14:30 GMT, Bitcoin was trading around $94,472, reflecting an increase of over 3%.
-The cryptocurrency has more than doubled in value since the beginning of the year.
+(MENAFN) Bitcoin prices surged to a new all-time high on Wednesday, breaking through the $94,000 mark for the first time.
+The rise was fueled by reports suggesting that Donald Trump's social media company is in talks to acquire the crypto platform Bakkt, boosting market optimism.
+Bitcoin was trading at approximately $94,472, marking a more than 3% increase from the previous day and a significant gain of over 100% since the beginning of the year.

-Crypto-related stocks like Coinbase Global, MicroStrategy, and Robinhood Markets also saw gains in pre-market trading.
-With a market cap of $1.8 trillion, Bitcoin is now the seventh-largest financial asset, surpassing Saudi Aramco and nearing tech giants like Amazon and Google.
-The total cryptocurrency market cap surpassed $3 trillion this week, marking an 85% increase since January.
+This surge has propelled Bitcoin to a market capitalization of $1.8 trillion, making it the seventh-largest financial asset, surpassing Saudi Aramco and approaching tech giants like Amazon and Google.
+The broader cryptocurrency market has also soared, with a total market cap of over $3 trillion, an 85% increase since January.
+Trump's involvement in the crypto space, including talks with Bakkt and promises to make the U.S. the "crypto capital of the planet," has fueled investor expectations for eased regulation and further growth in the sector.
+Some analysts believe Bitcoin could soon reach the $100,000 mark.

-This surge comes after the Financial Times reported that Trump’s media company, Truth Social’s parent, is close to an all-stock acquisition of Bakkt, signaling Trump’s favorable stance on crypto.
-Stephane Ouellette, CEO of FRNT Financial, stated that Trump’s interest in crypto has fueled optimism about its future prominence under his leadership.

 Legal Disclaimer: